 There are many hotel and vacation rental options, so the possibilities for using points and miles to book your island vacation are practically infinite.
 Rather than getting overwhelmed by the possibilities, though, think about the types of hotel points you have and the credit cards you carry.
 Then focus on the choices that you can maximize, either through sheer value, or through extra perks that will help you enjoy your getaway even more.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published on October 27, 2020 and was updated on October 29, 2020.
+This article was originally published on October 27, 2020, and was updated on October 29, 2020, and again on October 1, 2021.